What is Purim like in Israel?

 At this time in history Assyria already conquered the northern kingdom of Israel.
 Meanwhile the Babylonians ruled the southern kingdom of Judah.
 By the 4th century BC, the Persians took center stage in their quest for prominence.

-This is where the story of Esther takes place and how the story of Purim begins.
+This is the context of the story of Esther.
+And these facts are important to how the story of Purim begins.

-But thanks to Esther’s intervention, that date became one of victory for the Jewish people.
+But thanks to Esther’s intervention, that date was not one of tragedy.
+Ironically, it became the day of victory for the Jewish people.

 But there is yet another element of irony to the story of Purim.

-God told King Saul, a descendent of the tribe of Benjamin, to wipe out the Amalekites.
-However, Saul spared King Agag the Amalekite and failed to obey God (1 Samuel 15:9).
+Finally, after God gave Israel victory over the Amalekites, He told King Saul, a descendant of Benjamin, to wipe out the Amalekites.
+However, Saul failed to obey God and spared King Agag the Amalekite (1 Samuel 15:9).

-Centuries later He turned the tables on this situation using Mordecai, who was a descendant of the same tribe as King Saul.
-God used him to defeat Haman, a descendant of King Agag of the Amalekites.
+In the Book of Esther we read how God turned the tables not just for the remnant in Persia.
+It was for all Israel, God’s people.
+God used Mordecai, who was a descendant of the same tribe as King Saul.
+He defeated Haman, a descendant of King Agag of the Amalekites.

 Mandate to Rejoice

-Purim is one of the most joyous and fun holidays on the Jewish calendar.
-The name of the festival comes from the term pur meaning lot (Esther 9:26).
+These are all great reasons to celebrate!
+Thus, Purim is one of the most joyous and fun holidays on the Jewish calendar.

 To this day Purim is celebrated on the 14th of Adar, which usually falls around late February or early March.
-In Jerusalem, however, Purim is observed on the 15th of Adar in observance of the additional day of battle that took place in the Persian capital of Susa (Esther 9:18).
+In Jerusalem, Purim is observed also on the 15th of Adar.
+This additional day commemorates a battle that took place in the Persian capital of Susa (Esther 9:18).

-The holiday is a big celebration.
-It is also typical to give donations to the poor or gift baskets to friends.
+But Purim is more than a party.
+It is typical to give donations to the poor or gift baskets to friends.
 Bakeries in Israel are famous for a special treat called oznei haman (Hebrew for Haman’s ears) or hamantaschen (Yiddish for Haman’s pockets).
 Their filling usually includes poppy seeds, chocolate and other flavors.

 God the Defender in the Story of Purim